Error-Aware Knowledge Distillation via Targeted Revision for Customer-Service Summarization: Conclusion

 \section{Conclusion}

-In this paper, we introduced and validated a fine-tuning pipeline incorporating targeted error-correction designed to enhance the quality of training data generated by large proprietary teacher models for smaller, open-source student models.
-By integrating detailed error analysis and targeted text revisions, our "Analyze-Revise-Finetune" approach achieves strong summarization performance while significantly reducing costs and addressing privacy concerns associated with proprietary systems.

-The results suggest that the Analyze–Revise–Finetune pipeline can be successfully extended to a wide range of LLM-based applications, offering consistent improvements in cost efficiency, output quality, and data privacy.
+We propose Analyze--Revise--Finetune, a targeted error-correction fine-tuning pipeline that improves training data derived from a proprietary teacher to train smaller open-source students.
+On a real production summarization system spanning four channels, the resulting student models match or surpass GPT-3.5 while improving cost efficiency and privacy.
+The ARF pipeline can be successfully extended to a wide range of LLM-based applications, offering consistent improvements in cost efficiency, output quality, and data privacy.